2017 MEMPHIS to NEW ORLEANS

 Day 4, Wednesday, Dec 20 – Vicksburg, MS

-(Average temp: 37-58) Vicksburg perfectly blends Southern culture and heritage with exciting modern-day attractions.
+Revised forecast: 69/47 and mostly cloudy; cool and cloudy but relatively nice.
+The second of the 4 good stops/ports.
+Vicksburg perfectly blends Southern culture and heritage with exciting modern-day attractions.
 Described as the “Key to the South” by Abraham Lincoln, this southern town carries a history unlike any other Civil War City and celebrates the Christmas holiday with a traditional flair.
-As the not-so-grand Abominable Peasant departs Vicksburg this evening, guests will be hear a holiday performance by the local musicians as they present a lively performance of holiday tunes.

 Included Shore Excursions